bytecodealliance/javy/README.md

 $ cargo install --path crates/cli
 ```

+If you are going to recompile frequently, you may want to prepend `CARGO_PROFILE_RELEASE_LTO=off` to cargo build for the CLI to speed up the build.

 ## Using Javy

 Pre-compiled binaries of the Javy CLI can be found on [the releases page](https://github.com/bytecodealliance/javy/releases).